Backwashing Your Sand Filter

 - Shut off pump motor, roll out backwash hose (if you have it)

-- Open air bleeder assembly on filter, and turn pump on
+- Open-air bleeder assembly on the filter, and turn pump on

 - Watch pressure gauge for backpressure (over 30 PSI) and hose for kinks.
-Be prepared to shut off pump quickly if pressure gauge spikes
+Be prepared to shut off the pump quickly if the pressure gauge spikes

 - Shut off pump motor and push T-handle back down into locked position